 Five of the jailbirds committed the murder when they were teenagers.
-The freshest of them who got sentenced early September, Wale Kekere Ekun, was 25 when he, along his gang members, murdered a rival gangster in London.
-The long arms of the law caught him16 years later, after fleeing the U.K. for Nigeria.
+The freshest of them who got sentenced early September, Wale Kekere Ekun, was 25 when he, along with his gang members, murdered a rival gangster in London.
+The long arms of the law caught him 16 years later, after fleeing the U.K. for Nigeria.

 Sociologists have always attributed increase in crime to immigration, among other factors.
 As of 1991, the BBC, in conjunction with the Institute for Public Policy Research, reckoned about 48,000 Nigerians were living in the UK.

 By 2001, the figure ballooned up to about 88,000, more than 87 percent surge.

 And, since then, the Nigerian population in the UK has been galloping.